mcsorkun/RedPred/README.md

 ## Report an Issue:

-You are welcome to report a bug or contribuite to the web application by filing an [issue](https://github.com/mcsorkun/RedPred/issues).
+You are welcome to report a bug or contribuite to the RedPred project by filing an [issue](https://github.com/mcsorkun/RedPred/issues).

 ------------------------------------------